GarryFCR/Rsa-Ring-signature/README.md

-# RSA RING SIGNATURES SCHEME
+# RSA RING SIGNATURES SCHEME(Ongoing)

 This repository contain an implementation of **RING SIGNATURES SCHEME** in Rust.
 The current implementation is based on the following paper:
-*[How to Leak a Secret] (https://www.iacr.org/archive/asiacrypt2001/22480554.pdf) by **Ronald L. Rivest, Adi Shamir, Yael Tauman Kalai**.
+* [How to Leak a Secret](https://www.iacr.org/archive/asiacrypt2001/22480554.pdf) by **Ronald L. Rivest, Adi Shamir, Yael Tauman Kalai**.
 This is the first paper which formalizes the notion of Ring Signatures.

 Application layer protocol technology like CryptoNote uses Ring signatures.
 Cryptocurriencies like ShadowCash and Monero uses Ring Signatures.